Second-Order Magnetic Properties in Paramagnetic Molecules From a Current Density Formulation Including Scalar Relativistic Effects: Theoretical Approach

-\end{widetext} A detailed derivation of spin contributions is provided in Appendix \ref{Section Spin Contributions to Current Density}, while the orbital contribution is directly taken from Ref. \citenum{romaniello_relativistic_2007}.
+\end{widetext} From the previous discussion, it is clear that in the absence of the vector potential (both the external one and the one induced by nuclear magnetic dipoles) the current density in Eq.~\eqref{ZORAtttcurrent} vanishes.
+A detailed derivation of the spin contributions is provided in Appendix~\ref{Section Spin Contributions to Current Density}, while the orbital contribution is taken directly from Ref.~\citenum{romaniello_relativistic_2007}.

 This derivation of the ZORA current density is in agreement with the expressions reported in Ref.~\citenum{romaniello_relativistic_2007}, with the exception of the spin-orbit coupling term.
-In the limit of vanishing relativistic effects, where $\mathcal{K}(\boldsymbol{r}) \to \frac{1}{2m_{\textrm{e}}}$, the previous equation reduces to (\ref{totalcurrent}) provided that a point-charge nucleus is assumed and the gradient of the potential is the electric field of point charge nuclei.
-Also in this case the continuity equation
+In the limit of vanishing relativistic effects, where $\mathcal{K}(\boldsymbol{r}) \to \frac{1}{2m_{\textrm{e}}}$, the previous equation reduces to Eq.~\eqref{totalcurrent}, provided that a point-charge nucleus is assumed and the gradient of the potential is the electric field of point charge nuclei.
+Also in this case the continuity equation, Eq.~\eqref{conteq}, is satisfied~\cite{romaniello_relativistic_2007} for variational calculations in the limit of a complete basis set, see Appendix \ref{continuity} for a detailed discussion on spin contributions.